 Ground Transportation to Athens from Atlanta

 Athens is about a 90 minute drive from the Atlanta airport, where most major American car rental companies are represented.
-More information.
+Click here for more information.

 Shuttle service is provided by Groome Transportation, which will take you directly from the airport to the Georgia Center.
 The current prices are $34 for a one-way ride & $68 for a round trip.